Table of Contents[Hide][Show]

 Once per day in the evening as it’s a good time to remove makeup and all of the impurities encountered throughout the day, as well as leave a hydrating barrier on your skin before bedtime.
 Since the skin repairs itself while you’re snoozing, it’s always a good idea to make sure it’s shielded with nourishing ingredients to aid the process.

 However, depending on your skin type, it may be only necessary to oil cleanse every other day or once a week (especially when left on the face as a treatment mask) as it serves as a very deep cleanse.
+You can learn more about the best ways to cleanse by reading our latest guide on how to properly wash your face.

 The idea of cleansing with oils has been around for centuries, but it’s only up until recently that consumers are starting to grasp the concept of “oil attracts oil” when it comes to skin cleansing.